csidevops/devopsfororacle/README.md

 # devopsfororacle
-DevOps setup for Oracle Database using Liquibase and Jenkins
+DevOps setup for Oracle Database using Liquibase and Jenkins Tools